mimiro-io/datahub/DOCUMENTATION.md

     "sink": {
         "Type": "HttpDatasetSink",
-        "Url": "full url of the entities endpoint to write to", "TokenProvider" : "name of token provider to allow access" }
+        "Url": "full url of the entities endpoint to write to", "TokenProvider": "name of token provider to allow access" }
 }
 ```